The Lost Continent by Edgar Rice Burroughs

 This masterpiece is free from copyright limitations.
 Distribute this work to help spread literacy.

-1 year agoI started reading out of curiosity and the flow of the text seems very fluid.
-Don't hesitate to start reading.
+1 year agoI was skeptical at first, but the flow of the text seems very fluid.
+Absolutely essential reading.